Grace Changes Everything.

 I was confused.

-I couldn’t come to terms with my thoughts and feelings, so I walked away from my faith and my heavenly father.
+I couldn’t understand my thoughts and feelings, so I walked away from my faith and heavenly father.

 I was not spiritually void.
-I went through phases of reading the Bible.
-I periodically prayed.
-I found, though, that as I opened myself up, my brain would wrestle with worldly things.
+I went through phases of reading the Bible and periodically prayed.
+However, as I opened myself up, my brain wrestled with worldly things.

 My questions and confusion kept me away from God for almost 20 years.

-I believe that this singular moment opened the door and rekindled my spiritual journey.
+I believe this singular moment opened the door and rekindled my spiritual journey.

 Grace changes everything.

-The first thing I read was about Jacob wrestling with a man beside the ford of Jabbok.
+I first read about Jacob wrestling with a man beside the Ford of Jabbok.
 I related to Jacob insisting on the Lord blessing him.

 As I read the words, I identified with everything.
 I was struggling because I believed that maybe God didn’t want me back.
 I wondered if perhaps I was eternally damned because I had my chance and turned away from Him.
-After seeking some counsel from my dad, I decided to continue the wrestling match with God, and I started going to church.
+After seeking counsel from my dad, I decided to continue the wrestling match with God, and I started attending church.

 Then something beautiful happened.
-The more I heard the message, I fell deeper in love with my heavenly Father.
+The more I heard the message, the deeper I fell in love with my heavenly Father.

 I’ve never had an “A-HA” moment of realizing that I’m saved.